soyabn9/fmcs-help-dev/discord-server.md

 6. Empty names are **NOT** allowed (special characters so your names is invisible) - Banned unless changed when asked

-7. No harassing or delibaretly annoying others - 1 Warning
+7. No harassing or deliberately annoying others - 1 Warning

 8. Discussion Topics/Shared Media/General Content to be **SFW (Safe For Work) ONLY** - 1 Warning